abn-illia-lebid/abn-meetup/README.md

 ### Pipeline and static tests

 First step would be to setup pipeline and static tests.
-It is one-time investment, so once you are done, you will need to make only minor adjustments over lifetime of your application.
+It is a one-time investment, so once you are done, you will need to make only minor adjustments over lifetime of your application.

 ### Traceability matrix